Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Single-query Workloads

 This reveals the deployment risk shared by DTA and other cost‑based index tuners.
 Although these cost-based index tuners are widely adopted in industrial applications~\cite{DasGIJJNRSXC19,ValentinZZLS00,dexter-2,ChakkappenKMKSZZLZ25}, their efficacy largely depends on the accuracy of the model used by the underlying query optimizer.
 It is well known that query optimizer's cost estimates can be inaccurate for various reasons, such as errors from cardinality estimation~\cite{WangQWWZ21,LeisGMBK015,WuNS16,IoannidisC91}.
 Therefore, while these cost-based index tuners are generally reliable, they can sometimes result in poor index recommendations.

 In contrast, the index tuning approach taken by LLM is based on reasonable rule-of-thumb heuristics (Section~\ref{sec:llm-efficacy}) derived from the world knowledge acquired during LLM's training.
 Such heuristics may not be comprehensive enough to cover all plan transformation rules built into a modern cost-based query optimizer~\cite{Cascades}, but they can be used to improve query execution.
-More importantly, although LLM can miss certain opportunities that DTA can find (e.g., when LLM underperforms DTA in Figure~\ref{fig:llm-vs-dta}), its heuristic-based recommendation is \emph{not susceptible to inaccurate cost estimates}.
+More importantly, although LLM can miss certain opportunities that DTA can find (e.g., when LLM underperforms DTA in Figure~\ref{fig:llm-vs-dta}), its heuristic-based recommendation is \emph{less susceptible to inaccurate cost estimates}.
 Table~\ref{tab:cost-vs-time} presents such examples, where query plans using LLM-recommended indexes have a higher estimated cost but achieve a substantially better execution time.

-Due to inaccurate cost estimates, DTA would not select the index configurations identified by LLM in these examples since their estimated costs are larger (than the ones finally selected by DTA), even when they fall within the index configuration exploration space of DTA.
-In some cases, such inaccuracies can lead to severe QPRs, such as query 4 from \textbf{Real-D} and query 27 from \textbf{Real-M}.
+Due to inaccurate cost estimates, DTA would not select the configurations identified by LLM since their estimated costs are larger (than the ones finally selected by DTA), even when they fall within the search space of DTA.
+Such inaccuracies can sometimes lead to severe QPRs, such as query 4 from \textbf{Real-D} and query 27 from \textbf{Real-M}.
 These results help explain the complementary performance of LLM-driven index tuning relative to DTA.